Pirate-Hunter-Zoro/Digital-Twins/README.md

 4. **Vectorize Histories:** Convert these text-based visit sequences (both the target's and the candidates') into high-dimensional numerical vectors (embeddings) using a Sentence Transformer model (e.g., BioBERT) or TF-IDF.
 5. **Find Nearest Neighbors:** Use a customizable similarity/distance metric (e.g., Cosine similarity, Euclidean distance) to compare the target patient's vector against all candidate vectors, identifying the "nearest neighbors."
 These neighbor identifications and their vectors are efficiently cached.
 6. **Generate Prompt & Predict:** Construct a detailed prompt for a large language model (LLM), such as Med-Gemma, that includes the target patient's history and relevant information from the identified nearest neighbors.
 The LLM then predicts the content of the patient's `(k+1)`-th visit.
-7. **Evaluate:** Assess the accuracy of the LLM's prediction against the actual `(k+1)`-th visit using Jaccard similarity for categories like 'diagnoses', 'medications', and 'treatments'.
-Additionally, measure LLM-generated relevance scores and Mahalanobis distance to assess the quality of nearest neighbors.
+7. **Evaluate:** **(UPDATED!)** Assess the accuracy of the LLM's prediction against the actual `(k+1)`-th visit using a custom **Weighted Semantic Similarity Score**.
+This advanced metric moves beyond simple string matching by:
+    * Calculating the semantic similarity (e.g., cosine similarity of embeddings) between predicted and actual terms.
+    * Weighting each successful match by the clinical rarity of the terms, derived from their Inverse Document Frequency (IDF).
+    * This provides a much more nuanced and clinically relevant measure of prediction quality than the previous Jaccard similarity baseline.

 ---